Military history of African Americans: Philippine–American War

 After the Treaty of Paris, the islands of the Philippines became a colony of the United States.
 When the U.S. military started to send soldiers into the islands, native rebels, who had already been fighting their former Spanish rulers, opposed U.S. colonization and retaliated, causing an insurrection.
-In what would be known as the Philippine–American War, the U.S. military also sent colored regiments and units to stop the insurrection.
+In what would be known as the Philippine–American War, the U.S. military also sent African-American regiments and units to stop the insurrection.
 However, due to the discrimination of African-American soldiers, some of them defected to the Philippine Army.

 One of those that defected was David Fagen, who was given the rank of captain in the Philippine Army.
 Fagen served in the 24th Regiment of the U.S. Army, but on November 17, 1899, he defected to the Filipino army.
 He became a successful guerrilla leader and his capture became an obsession to the U.S. military and American public.
 His defection was likely the result of differential treatment by American occupational forces toward black soldiers, as well as common American forces derogatory treatment and views of the Filipino occupational resistance, who were frequently referred to as "niggers" and "gugus".

 After two other black deserters were captured and executed, President Theodore Roosevelt announced he would stop executing captured deserters.
 As the war ended, the US gave amnesties to most of their opponents.
 A substantial reward was offered for Fagen, who was considered a traitor.
 There are two conflicting versions of his fate: one is that his was the partially decomposed head for which the reward was claimed, the other is that he took a local wife and lived peacefully in the mountains.

+Starting in 1907, the riding instructor unit at West Point was made up entirely of black NCOs.
+Considered an elite unit made up of the best horsemen in the army, they taught riding and horsemanship to thousands of officers.
+The unit was disbanded in 1946.